sections image

 Frowin Becker, Information Officer

-Frowin is an early career conservation scientist from Namibia, busy completing a PhD in Conservation Biology at the Victoria University of Wellington in New Zealand.
-Over the years, his research has focused on conservation technology, and he is currently concentrating his efforts on using sound (particularly avian sound) to monitor environmental changes.
-Since 2016, Frowin has been working for the National Geographic Okavango Wilderness as a field technician and data scientist, helping the project collate a biodiversity baseline for the Okavango River basin.
-As the Information Officer, Frowin manages the Section's mailing list and social media platforms, as well as mining and sharing of information such as research, scholarships, and jobs among members.
+Frowin is an early career conservation scientist from Namibia, who recently completed his Ph.D. in Conservation Biology at the Victoria University of Wellington in New Zealand.
+Over the years, his research has focused on avian ecology.
+He is currently concentrating his efforts on using sound (particularly bird calls) and bird communities to monitor environmental changes.
+In February 2023, Frowin took on a role at the Ongava Research Centre in Namibia’s Greater Etosha Landscape.
+As the Information Officer, Frowin manages the Region's mailing list and social media platforms, as well as extracting and sharing information on research, scholarships, and jobs among members

 Term ends on 31 December 2024.